How to Collect High Quality Sales Leads

 2. Ask a Ton of Questions

-To collect more high-quality sales leads, it’s vital that you ask a ton of questions about the leads that you want.
+To collect more high quality sales leads, it’s vital that you to ask a ton of questions about the leads that you want.
 This ties in seamlessly to our first tip on making sales and marketing teams collaborate.

 You can surely think of additional questions to ask, but we think that those 5 questions will be a great starting point.